open/close all folders

 - Foil: Compared to Luca, who is brave, mature, resolute, and always thinks about others, Nina is deeply insecure, envious, occasionally petty, and constantly fearful.

 - Hates Being Alone: Has a needy personality and tends to cling to other people.
 Even though she sometimes wants to get away from Luca because being near her makes her feel inferior, she is too attached to her when all's said and done.
 When Luca tells her to hide in a barrel, Nina refuses at first, saying she can't bear to be alone at such a scary time.

 - Heel Realization: She ultimately knows what a sorry person she is, and resents herself for it.
 In the end, she finally decides to do something about it, and sets out to find her own strength.

 - The Heretic: Nina is secretly a member of the heretic cult that meets in the caves near Albion.
 However, her motivation is not so much theological disagreement with the church or even contempt toward its corruption, but the fact that their orgies and rituals allow her to hide from God's judgement and try to forget that her days are numbered.

-- Ill Girl: Though still able-bodied, she's afflicted with some unidentified disease that makes her cough blood and might eventually kill her.
+- Ill Girl: Though still mostly able-bodied, she's afflicted with some unidentified disease that makes her cough blood and might eventually kill her.